Overview

 Student Work

-All students turn in their work monthly and presents it to the supervising teacher on or before the due date.
+All students turn in their work monthly and present it to the supervising teacher on or before the due date.
 Supervising teachers and subject teachers review the work and evaluate academic progress.
-The work is then returned back to the parent or student with feedback.
+The work is then returned to the parent or student with feedback.

 Classes

-The MEA instructional model is a combination of independent study and participation in weekly classes.
+The MEA instructional model combines independent study with participation in required weekly classes.
 Weekly classes and labs support the California content standards-based curricula.
 Students may not have scheduled classes every day of the week; however, many valuable clubs, activities, and enrichment opportunities are offered on campus throughout the week.

 Classes are taught by credentialed teachers who assess student work.
 Classes offer direct instruction, collaborative learning, and enrichment.